-Terminates when the best score hasn't improved in a number of steps:
+Terminates when the best score hasn't improved in a number of steps.
+This is useful for hardware performance independent runs.

 '''

 <localSearch>

 <termination>

 <unimprovedStepCountLimit>100</unimprovedStepCountLimit>

 </termination>

 </localSearch>

 '''

 If the score hasn't improved recently, it's probably not going to improve soon anyway and it's not worth the effort to continue.
 We have observed that once a new best solution is found (even after a long time of no improvement on the best solution), the next few steps tend to improve the best solution too.